Embodied Evolution in Collective Robotics: A Review: Conclusions

 \section{Conclusions}

 This paper provides an overview of embodied evolution for robot collectives, a research field that has been growing since its inception around the turn of the millennium.
-The main contribution of this paper is two-fold.
+The main contribution of this paper is three-fold.
 First, it clarifies the definitions and overall process of embodied evolution.
 Second, it presents an overview of embodied evolution research conducted to date.
+Third, it provides directions for future researches.

 This overview sheds light on the maturity of the field: while embodied evolution was mostly used as a parallel search method for designing individual behaviour during its first decade of existence, a trend has emerged towards its collective aspects (i.e., cooperation, division of labour, specialisation).
 This trend goes hand in hand with a trend towards larger, swarm-like, robot collectives.